Pet Sematary (soundtrack)

-Pet Sematary is the soundtrack album for the film of the same name.
-Produced by Elliot Goldenthal, it was released in 1989.
+Pet Sematary is the soundtrack album for the 1989 film of the same name.
+Produced by Elliot Goldenthal, the album was released in 1989.

 Background

 Elliot Goldenthal's Pet Sematary record was his first mainstream film score.

 Its style is sometimes compared to Jack Nitzsche's soundtrack for The Exorcist, while the theme is inspired by Lalo Schifrin's score to The Amityville Horror.